dpmcgonigle/fingerprinting-llms/README.md

 Generalization experiments across the Reuters dataset to test the broader applicability of our fingerprinting methods:
 - **v1**: Initial analysis using the original 7 core features from the Burstiness notebooks
 - **v2**: Expanded feature set with significantly more metrics to improve detection accuracy

+### Burstiness-DeepDive

+Going deeper into the search space from the Burstiness-AllReuters notebooks for specific feature types.

+### Burstiness-EventAnalysis

+Looking at specific patterns of text as "events" to see if there is a detectable difference between human and LLM-generated content.

 [Back to Top](#fingerprinting-llms)